Last updated: 18.02.2024

 2. Go to the Emissions tab.

-Tick the kissing box Take pricing weight into account when calculating CO2 emissions.
-For more information, see Taking account of pricing weight when calculating CO2 emissions above.
+3. If it has been selected to take pricing weight into account when calculating CO2 emissions, select the Take pricing weight into account when calculating CO2 emissions checkbox.
+For more information, see Take pricing weight into account when calculating CO2 emissions above.

 Examples of how to select the CO2 emission factor for a particular service are provided above in the CO2 emission factor for the service section.